 C&A sustainable clothing that can return to nature and can also be accessibly priced.
-"What we really need is other brands to go down the same path and to recognize that Cradle to Cradle Certification[TM] is really one of the most well-thought-through, holistic, third-party, peer-reviewed standards for the circular economy." -Jeffrey Hogue, Global Chief Sustainability Officer, C&A

-Achieved Platinum level - the highest level in the Cradle to Cradle Certified[TM] Products Program. nomy Ö 23 ပ္ပ T-shirts are recyclable and can be composted returned to healthy soil in about 12 weeks - at the end of their useful lives.
-C&A purchased offsets for 50% of purchased electricity and CO2 emissions related to the t-shirt production.
-All effluent is filtered.
-The only water imported from the local watershed is for drinking and utility purposes, as well as to compensate for process losses.
-Both factories where the t-shirts are produced have impressive and innovative social fairness initiatives and projects.
-Real-life example of how rigorously
+"What we really need is other brands to go down the same path and to recognize that Cradle to Cradle Certification® is really one of the most well-thought-through, holistic, third-party, peer-reviewed standards for the circular economy." -Jeffrey Hogue, former Global Chief Sustainability Officer, C&A MATERIAL HEALTH: PLATINUM Achieved Platinum level - the highest level in the Cradle to Cradle Certified® Products Program PRODUCT CIRCULARITY: GOLD T-shirts are recyclable and can be composted - returned to healthy soil in about 12 weeks - at the end of their useful lives CLEAN AIR & CLIMATE PROTECTION: GOLD C&A purchased offsets for 50% of purchased electricity and CO2 emissions related to the t-shirt production WATER & SOIL STEWARDSHIP: PLATINUM All effluent is filtered.
+The only water imported from the local watershed is for drinking and utility purposes, as well as to compensate for process losses SOCIAL FAIRNESS: GOLD Both factories where the t-shirts are produced have impressive and innovative social fairness initiatives and projects Real-life example of how rigorously